Britain's rudest and funniest place names

 With the help of the University of Nottingham’s Key to English Place Names and the Dictionary of British Place Names, we examine the etymology behind some of the nation’s foul-mouthed farmsteads and vile villages.

-Here are 10 of the rudest place names in the UK to amuse your friends or help win the pub quiz.
+Here is our pick of the funniest and rudest place names in the UK to amuse your friends or help win the pub quiz.

 Originally appearing in the Domesday book as Billesfelt, this small Lincolnshire village forms a parish with Lower Bitchfield.
 As with many places in Britain, over the centuries its pronunciation and meaning has changed.